Many-body effects in a composite bosonic Josephson junction

 One can calculate the variance per particle $\frac{1}{N}\Delta_{\hat A}^2(t)$ for any many-body operator $\hat A=\sum_{j=1}^N \hat a(x_j)$, which is obtained from single-particle Hermitian operator $\hat a(x_j)$, by

 Accordingly in Fig.~\ref{fig-var} (a), we present our results for the many-particle position variance while Fig.~\ref{fig-var} (b) depicts the results for the many-particle momentum variance.

 For $V_0=0$, we again get back the oscillatory growth of $\frac{1}{N}\Delta_{\hat X}^2$ with time followed by the saturation as the density oscillation collapses.
 For $V_0 \neq 0$, we get the overall behaviour quite similar to the BJJ but the main difference lies in the details.
 For a small value of $V_0=2.5$, the growth rate of $\frac{1}{N}\Delta_{\hat X}^2$ becomes slower which is consistent with the fragmentation dynamics.
 However, the fluctuations in the saturation value are very high for such a small value of $V_0$.
+This is expected because all three barriers are of similar heights [see Fig.~\ref{fig-trap}] and therefore, the system is delocalized over all four wells.
+The fluctuations are expected to be maximum when all three barriers are of the same height which should occur for $V_0 = 1.5$.
 With a further increase of $V_0$, the growth rate of $\frac{1}{N}\Delta_{\hat X}^2$ increases but still remains slower than BJJ.
 Also, the fluctuations reduce drastically for higher values of $V_0$.

 The fluctuations in $\frac{1}{N}\Delta_{\hat X}^2$ about the saturation value are the manifestation of the breathing oscillations within the two wells of each of the compound wells.
 For small intra-well barrier height $V_0$, large breathing oscillations between the two wells of each compound wells lead to large fluctuations in $\frac{1}{N}\Delta_{\hat X}^2$.
 With increasing $V_0$, the breathing oscillations get damped leading to smaller fluctuations in $\frac{1}{N}\Delta_{\hat X}^2$ for higher values of $V_0$.